wallacepontes/unstoppable/onePerson/a modern and simple tech stack.md

    - **Database Scalability:** Start with a database that can scale easily. **PostgreSQL** or **MongoDB** are popular choices, offering options like horizontal scaling (sharding) and read replicas, which help manage growing data and user numbers.

-   - **Multi-Tenancy:** Designing your SaaS as a **multi-tenant** application means that a single instance of your software can serve multiple customers (tenants).
+   - **Multi-Tenancy:** Designing your SaaS as a **	** application means that a single instance of your software can serve multiple customers (tenants).
 This is crucial for scalability because:
      - **Resource Efficiency:** You can serve many customers with a single instance, reducing the need for separate deployments.
      - **Simplified Maintenance:** Updates and patches only need to be applied once, making maintenance easier.
      - **Cost Efficiency:** Sharing resources among tenants lowers costs compared to maintaining separate environments for each customer.